 Sedation in Pets

 Veterinary medicine has a few words or phrases that nobody wants to hear…”maggots”, “hit by car”, and “quiet”, to name a few.
 However, “sedation” is not one of them.
-As a pet owner, you undoubtedly can be concerned about your pet being sick and needing to undergo sedation or anesthesia because those are often emergency situation.
+As a pet owner, you undoubtedly can be concerned about your pet being sick and needing to undergo sedation or anesthesia because those are often emergency situations.
 Most younger pets undergoing anesthesia for a spay or neuter will do quite well and potentially may be less of a concern for pet owners.
 Older pets can often do fine under anesthesia or sedation as well as long we monitor closely and take proper precautions.

 But when else will we use sedation??
 Taking radiographs (x-rays) is a procedure that not every pet would require sedation but it can provide us with better images and limits exposure of staff to radiation (as well as your pet if we don’t have to repeat the process).
 Nail trimming or taking blood samples are not easy for all pets so sedation may be of help.
 Even regular visits to the vet clinic can involve sedation.